-Updated 14 June 2021
+Updated 6 September 2021

 What is Long COVID?

 A positive COVID-19 test should not be seen as a pre-requisite for Long COVID as many people were not able or did not meet the criteria to get tested in the early stages of the pandemic, and false negatives are not uncommon2.

-What is the prevalence?
+What is the prevalence of Long COVID?

 Globally, around one in five people who have tested positive for COVID-19 report a range of health symptoms more than five weeks after their first symptom6,7, and one in ten after more than 12 weeks7-9.

 Symptoms are highly variable.
 They can differ from the typical COVID-19 symptoms.
 For example, the most common symptoms are fatigue, headaches, cough, anosmia, sore throat, chest pain and delirium10-14.
 Patients have also reported gastro-intestinal disturbances, skin rashes, metabolic disruption, muscle pain, fatigue, muscle weakness, and hair loss2,15-19.

 Many organ systems may be involved and symptoms vary from mild (e.g. loss of smell) to severe (e.g. stroke, psychosis)19.
 Two papers have presented summaries of Long COVID symptoms, one in list form (can be accessed here)20 and one in a diagram (can be accessed here)21.